sarxos/webcam-capture/webcam-capture-drivers/webcam-capture-driver-gstreamer/README.md

 This is GStreamer driver for Webcam Capture project.
 It allows Webcam Capture to handle pictures from build-in or USB-connected webcams.
-It has been designed to work with Windows **only**.
-To make use of it user have to [download](http://code.google.com/p/ossbuild/) and install GStreamer application.
+It has been designed to work with Windows and Linux **only**.
+To make use of it user have to [download](http://code.google.com/p/ossbuild/) and install GStreamer application on Windows or use _apt-get_, _yum_ or other packages manager to install it on Linux.

 Currently supported GStreamer version is 0.10.x, so make sure you are installing the correct one!
 It is **not** compatible with GStreamer 1.0 and above!